operon-cloud/operon-sdk/go/README.md

   warmed catalogues; the SDK returns copies so you can safely iterate or log them without mutating internal cache.
 - With self-signing enabled (default), the SDK calls Operon’s DID service to produce signatures and derive key IDs automatically.
 Set `DisableSelfSign` when providing your own signatures.
+- Override `SigningAlgorithm` if you need to request alternate signature algorithms once additional options are available.
+- Inject a custom `HTTPClient` (implementing the `Do(*http.Request)` contract) when you need advanced behaviours such as retries, circuit-breaking, or observability instrumentation.
+- The exported `version.String()` helper reports the embedded semantic version;
+  override it during builds with `-ldflags "-X github.com/operonmaster/operon-sdk/go/version.buildVersion=v1.0.0"` to keep binaries aligned with release tags.

 ## Error handling